varjas/SParse/README.md

 # SParse
-A simple CLI tool and module to parse websites and extract specific information.

 ## Installation
 Clone the repository.
 The parse script requires bs4.
 Run the following command to install the dependency:
 ```